passthejoe/blogPoster/README.md

 #### News on June 24, 2020

-* I figured out the conflict between the `mastodon-api` and `twitter` Ruby gems regarding competing version of the `http` gem, which is a dependency of both.
-In order to let both gems "play" well together, use `twitter 6.2.0` instead of the current version, `twitter 7.0.0`.
-That's the workaround for now.
+I figured out the conflict between two Ruby gems, `mastodon-api` and `twitter` that made the script crash in some instances.
+Both gems have the `http` gem as a dependency, but the newer version that `twitter 7.0.0` requires is too "new" for `mastodon-api`.
+Until `mastodon-api` requires the same version of `http`, when installing the `twitter` gem, please specify `twitter 6.2.0`.

+That is generally done like this (add `sudo` where appropriate):

+	$ gem install twitter -v 6.2.0

+More instructions on gem installation have been added to this README below.

 #### News on June 21, 2020